Christian Zahra

 Christian John Zahra (born 8 April 1973) was an Australian Labor Party member of the Australian House of Representatives from October 1998 to October 2004, representing the regional seat of McMillan, Victoria.

 Early life

-Zahra was born in Malta and migrated to Australia with his family when he was three years of age.
+Zahra was born in Malta and migrated to Australia with his family when he was three years old.
 He grew up and was educated in Traralgon, Victoria.
 He holds a Bachelor of Economics from La Trobe University and a Master of Assessment and Evaluation from the University of Melbourne.

 Political office

 In 1998, at the age of 25, Christian Zahra was elected to represent the then Federal electorate of McMillan, based in Victoria's Latrobe Valley, defeating sitting Liberal MP Russell Broadbent.
 After a vigorous campaign, Mr Zahra experienced a swing to him of 2.64 per cent and was the only Labor candidate in the state to defeat an incumbent Liberal MP.

 At the 2001 Federal Election, he was one of the few Australian Labor Party members to increase his share of the vote, gaining a 2PP swing to him of 1.9 per cent, after entering the election with a margin of less than 500 votes.
 After the election, he was appointed Parliamentary Secretary to the Shadow Minister for Communications.
 At that time, he was the youngest Federal MP ever to reach the status of parliamentary secretary.
 Additionally, Zahra served as Parliamentary Secretary to the Shadow Minister for Infrastructure, Transport and Regional Development.

 At the 2004 election, following an unfavourable redistribution that removed his margin and turned the electorate of McMillan into a marginal Liberal seat Zahra was defeated by Russell Broadbent.
 Zahra began the campaign with a notional margin of 2.46 per cent, which had been wiped out by a redistribution that removed traditionally Labor voting towns and included more conservative towns in South Gippsland.

 While in office, Zahra was variously described as a 'wunderkind' or 'young gun', but he distanced himself from descriptions like these, preferring instead to be known for his strong advocacy for his electorate.